Alexandru Philippide: Origins and early career

+Returning to teach high school after his German stint, Philippide stirred controversy as a flamboyant, unortohodox educator, relying on oratory and reading his students samples from Moftul Român, a satirical magazine.
+His final class included several who became figures of importance in 20th-century Romania: political activist Leon Ghelerter, journalist Emil Fagure, novelist Dimitrie D. Pătrășcanu, poet Avram Steuerman-Rodion, and an advice columnist, Doctor Ygrec.
+The latter recalled that Philippide, a "tiny, minuscule man", would reach greatness whenever he recited the poetry of Mihai Eminescu, managing to stir in all of them the passion for high literature.

-Returning to teach high school after his German stint, he became a professor at the literature faculty in Iași in 1893, retaining the post until his death.
+Philippide ultimately became a professor at the literature faculty in Iași in 1893, retaining the post until his death.
 He was initially a substitute professor in the newly created department, rising to full professor in 1896.
 A Neogrammarian, he taught courses on the history of the Romanian language, general linguistics, Vulgar Latin, the physiology of the human voice and the origin of the Romanians.
 The initiator of an original theory of linguistics, this was developed and augmented by his student Gheorghe Ivănescu.
 His books, studies and articles total some 4000 pages, while his course materials number another 1500.
 The latter, in which he traced the history of the Romanian language, complemented his published work.
 It was where he tested new ideas and drafted outlines for the full-length Originea românilor.
+He was additionally interested in observing archeological research, especially in regard to the newly discovered Cucuteni–Trypillia culture, and encouraged Orest Tafrali to set up Iași's history museum.